ttsiodras/condition-decision-mcdc/README.md

     branch  1 taken 1
     branch  2 taken 1 (fallthrough)
     branch  3 taken 1

+Put plainly, there are no "0" counters in any lines or branches; i.e. 100% statement and branch coverage.

 *The content above is based on [a nice (but slightly buggy) Quora article](https://www.quora.com/What-is-the-difference-between-decision-coverage-and-condition-coverage-when-it-comes-to-code-coverage).*